8 Hockey Skating Drills for Speed & Agility

 Execution:

-• *When the player performs the drill again, they will start by gliding on the inside edge of their skate.
+• When repeating the drill, the player will start by gliding on the inside edge of their skate before executing crossovers.

-• Players will alternate between inside and outside edges until the whistle signals a change (approximately 1 minute).
+• Players will alternate between gliding on the inside and outside edges of their skates until the whistle signals a player change (roughly every 1 minute).

 Set up: